CHARACTERISTICS of the Different Types of Fixed Bridge for Electric Guitar Les Paul (Tone-o-matic), Telecaster, and Automatic Tuning.

 We must be careful when we remove all the strings from the guitar, because the pieces of the bridge are loose and we can throw them against the ground (image above right).

-If we place the tailpiece fully against the wood, it favors the sustain of the instrument, because the strings would press more strongly against the bridge.
+If we place the stopbar fully against the wood, it favors the sustain of the instrument, because the strings would press more strongly against the bridge.
 But the strings are likely to hit the back of the bridge, and this can cause string breaks or bridge deformation.

 In this way the strings would press with less force on the bridge, and the tension of the strings of a certain thickness is decreased.
 Consequently, manageability is improved, and the execution of bendings is facilitated.
-But the sustain can be affected, and the finish of the tailpiece.
+But the sustain can be affected, and the finish of the stopbar.

 Ibanez Tight-Tune Fixed Bridge

 Ibanez has developed new designs of the classic Tone-o-matic, such as the Ibanez Tight-Tune.
-With a new style of tailpiece, and with blockers for all the pieces of the bridge, avoiding any kind of annoying vibrations.
+With a new style of stopbar, and with blockers for all the pieces of the bridge, avoiding any kind of annoying vibrations.

 Automatic Tuning Fixed Bridge for Electric Guitar